 Ms. Nicole Steinsiepen

 Nicole Steinsiepen has been working as DAAD teaching assistant in the Department of European languages at the University of Jordan since September 2019.
-She graduated from high school in 2010 and afterwards did a voluntary service in the Palestinian Territories.
+She graduated from high school in 2010 and afterwards did a voluntary service in Jerusalem.
 From 2011 to 2016 she studied “International Literature” and “Languages, History and Cultures of the Middle East” at the University of Tübingen (B.A.).
 She then began her master's degree in "German as a Foreign/ Second Language and Intercultural German Studies" at the University of Freiburg, which she successfully completed in the summer of 2019.
 During her studies, Ms. Steinsiepen worked as a research assistant at the chair for “Modern German Literature”.